The false dichotomy between content and form

 The distance between maker and market

 Titus Kaphar has reached the pinnacle of the art world.
-A critical and commercial success, the Kalamazoo, Michigan-born, New Haven, Connecticut-based painter has earned accolades including a prestigious MacArthur Fellowship, and has work on display in some of the world’s most vaunted art institutions, including the Museum of Modern Art (MoMA) and the Metropolitan Museum of Art (the Met) in New York City.
+Born in Kalamazoo, Michigan and now based in New Haven, Connecticut, the painter has achieved both critical and commercial success, earning accolades including a prestigious MacArthur Fellowship.
+Kaphar’s work is on display in some of the world’s most vaunted art institutions, including the Museum of Modern Art and the Metropolitan Museum of Art, both in New York City.
 Kaphar’s provocative images address struggle, white supremacy and omissions of Black representation at the intersection of art and history.
-This includes, notably, a loose-hanging portrait of Thomas Jefferson, which reveals a painting of an unclothed Sally Hemings, an enslaved woman owned by Jefferson who bore several of his children, and a TIME Magazine cover, commissioned in the wake of the George Floyd racial justice protests of 2020, which depicts a Black mother clutching the silhouette of a baby to her chest.
+This includes, notably, a loose-hanging portrait of Thomas Jefferson, which reveals a painting of an unclothed Sally Hemings, an enslaved woman owned by Jefferson who bore several of his children, and a Time magazine cover, commissioned in the wake of the George Floyd racial justice protests of 2020, which depicts a Black mother clutching the silhouette of a baby to her chest.

 But, as the short documentary Shut Up and Paint (2022) conveys, Kaphar’s lofty achievements have been profoundly complicated for him to process.
 As a Black artist born to a 15-year-old single mother, Kaphar has always created work that reflects his own struggles, intending to connect with those who’ve shared in them.
 However, these deeply personal expressions are often characterised as ‘activism’ by those in the art and media worlds.
 With each mounting success, he seems to find the chasm between his work and where it ends up – as ‘non-fungible tokens for billionaires’, as the philosopher Jason Stanley puts it in one conversation – growing ever wider.
 And so, over the course of the film, each major career accomplishment Kaphar experiences, including a work selling for more than $1 million, is cause for deeper introspection rather than celebration.